hubtty/hubtty/doc/source/configuration.rst

 config file or the command line.

 Each keymap contains a mapping of command -> key(s).
-If a command is not specified, Gertty will use the keybinding specified in the default map.
+If a command is not specified, Ghubtty will use the keybinding specified in the default map.
 More than one key can be bound to a command.

-Run `gertty --print-keymap` for a list of commands that can be bound.
+Run `ghubtty --print-keymap` for a list of commands that can be bound.

 The following example modifies the `default` keymap: